 Paula Evans earned her Bachelors of Science degree in Architectural Technology from the New York Institute of Technology.
 Her career focused on residential and commercial property management in both Manhattan and Chicago.
 She oversaw the management and title transfer of multi-million dollar properties as well as handling all property negotiations, purchasing, staff supervision and construction/renovation projects.
 Her portfolio contained some of the highest profile buildings and entities in the above mentioned cities.

-Paula has a seven year old daughter with Angelman Syndrome.
+Paula has a ten year old daughter with Angelman Syndrome.

 |Debbie Guagliardo, Vice-Chairman